Atlassian Confluence AI roadmap assistant: A 2026 guide

 -

-The AI will spit out a list of ideas.
-You can look it over and pop it right onto the page.
+The AI will provide a list of ideas.
+You can look it over and add it right to the page.

 -

-Once the text is on the page, you can highlight it and use the AI again to tweak the tone, summarize it for an executive brief, or even expand on a specific point you like.
+Once the text is on the page, you can highlight it and use the AI again to tweak the tone, summarize it for an executive brief, or expand on a specific point.

 Connect Jira and Confluence

-A roadmap in Confluence is way more powerful when it’s connected to the actual work happening in Jira.
+A roadmap in Confluence is incredibly powerful when it’s connected to the work happening in Jira.
 You can embed Jira roadmaps, project boards, or issue filters directly onto your Confluence page.
-This creates a single, living document that stays up-to-date automatically as your team completes tasks.
+This creates a living document that stays current as your team completes tasks.

-This is where the AI brings another layer of value.
-Atlassian Intelligence can summarize the status of linked Jira epics and issues right there on your Confluence page.
-This means stakeholders can get a high-level view of progress without having to jump over to Jira and get lost in a sea of tickets.
-It keeps the big picture and the day-to-day work all in one place.
+Atlassian Intelligence adds another layer of value here by summarizing the status of linked Jira epics and issues right on your Confluence page.
+This means stakeholders can get a high-level view of progress without having to jump over to Jira, keeping the big picture and the day-to-day work all in one place.

 -